We are back in Botswana after two glorious months in Cape Town, and I will admit that it is a mixed bag. While we were away, I missed:

 - How safe and quiet Botswana is (Sure, there are home invasions, but they are rarely violent.)

-go to site I did not miss:
+I did not miss:

 - Slow-as-molasses internet